 - Oily Skin – at the opposite end of the scale, we have oily skin, which produces too much sebum.
 High sebum levels can give your skin an oily and slick texture, with skin sometimes even looking wet.
 You may find that you have visible pores and a generally greasy appearance.

 - Combination Skin – the last skin type we’ll look at is combination skin.
 When you have combination skin, you may find a number of the skin types above in different areas of your face.
 For example, you could have dry cheeks, but an oily t-zone.
 This can make skin care a little more difficult, as you may have to use different products on different areas of your face.

 Once you know your skin type, it’s time to do a little research into the best skincare products for each skin type.
-Start out by finding a good wash or cleanser that works for you.
-Then, incorporate a moisturizer.
+You’ll want to find a good wash or cleanser that works for you.
+Then, incorporate a moisturizer and one great way to begin is by searching for Multi Action Sculpting Cream reviews.
+Finding out what others with your skin type or skin condition have found to be effective is always helpful.
 If you want to get more into your skincare routine, you may want to use toners, exfoliators, and a host of other products.

 If you find that you have ongoing skin issues, such as spots, uncomfortable or painful dryness, or other issues that simply don’t seem to go away, regardless of what products you use, you may want to visit your doctor.
 You may find that you have a skin condition, such as acne, eczema, psoriasis, or something else.
 Your doctor will be able to treat this condition professionally and may even refer you to a dermatologist.